bitmoremedia/mygi/pages/about/index.md

 ## What is MyGi?

-**MyGi** is a soon to be released iOS and Android App that helps you monitor the GI Values of the food that you eat, pick your favourite foods for ease of reference and monitor each meal you have and set targets for success.
+**MyGi** is a soon to be released iOS and Android App that helps you monitor the GI Values of the food you eat, pick favourite foods, track your meals and set personal goals, targets and rewards.

 ## What is the Glycemic Index?